otaviojava/jcassandra-book/05-model.md

 # Modeling your application with Cassandra

 Within data science, modeling is certainly one of the most enigmatic and most challenging points.
-An error at this point will mean a performance impact in both reading and writing information in the database.
-In the relational world, those who develop it are already accustomed to the concept of normalization - which is a set of rules that mainly aims at organizing within the relational database to avoid data redundancy.
-The point to be discussed is that, when relational banks emerged, they were focused on avoiding redundancy, after all, it was a big challenge since the price of storage was something really very expensive.
+An error at this point will mean a performance impact on both reading and writing information in the database.
+In the relational world, those who develop it are already accustomed to the concept of normalization - which is a set of rules that mainly aim at organizing within the relational database to avoid data redundancy.
+The point to be discussed is that, when relational banks emerged, they were focused on avoiding redundancy, after all, it was a big challenge since the price of storage was something very expensive.
 For example, in 1980 a server that stored twenty-six megabytes had a cost of almost five thousand dollars, today, a terabyte costs less than fifty dollars.

 ![A 5MB hard drive in 1956 manufactured by IBM.](imagens/ibm_history_server.png "A 5MB hard drive in 1956 manufactured by IBM.")

-The consequence of normalization is that, with a great complexity of data and variety, to keep the data not duplicated it is necessary to perform a high amount of joins, the union of several tables, and consequently there is an increase in the response time of these queries .
+The consequence of normalization is that, with great complexity of data and variety, to keep the data not duplicated, it is necessary to perform a high amount of joins, the union of several tables, and consequently, there is an increase in the response time of these queries.
 The current challenge is in response time and no longer in storage, as it was before.
 The purpose of this chapter is to demonstrate tips and motivations for modeling inside Cassandra.

 ## Modeling tips

-Unlike relational banks in which normalization rules exist, within Cassandra the modeling principles are defined much more by the context of the application or volume.
-In other words, the same e-commerce system, for example, can be modeled differently depending on the resources and volume of each of these businesses.
+Unlike relational banks in which normalization rules exist, within Cassandra, the modeling principles are defined much more by the context of the application or volume.
+In other words, the same e-commerce system can be modeled differently depending on the resources and volume of each of these businesses.
 As most developers start with relational, the first tips will be precisely to understand what *are* not the goals of modeling with Cassandra:

-* Minimize the number of readings: within Cassandra writing is relatively inexpensive and efficient, different from reading; therefore, prioritize writing and try to read the information by the unique identifier as much as possible.
+* Minimize the number of readings: within Cassandra, writing is relatively inexpensive and efficient, different from reading; therefore, prioritize writing and try to read the information by the unique identifier as much as possible.
 * Normalization or minimizing duplicate data: denormalization and duplication of data are the best friends for modeling within Cassandra.
 Making reading as easy as possible is always the best strategy within Cassandra.
 * Emulate: don't try to emulate or in any way simulate the relational banks within Cassandra.
 The result will be similar to using a fork as a knife.